 How does it work?

-When you visit Gettysburg National Military Park, ask for the Activity Guide for Junior Ranger Candidates at the information desk in the Visitor Center.
+In Person: When you visit Gettysburg National Military Park, ask for the Activity Guide for Junior Ranger Candidates at the information desk in the Visitor Center.
 Complete at least three of the seven activities in the booklet during your day at the park.
 These activities include completing answers to questions about exhibits in the Museum of the Civil War at the park Visitor Center, questions about the Gettysburg Address and President Lincoln’s visit to dedicate the Soldiers' National Cemetery, describe a ranger-guided program that you attend, answer puzzles from your tour of the battlefield and proivde short answers about some of the many monuments in the park.

 Return the booklet to the information desk where a park ranger will review your book with you.
 If you have successfully completed three of the activities, you’ll receive a patch and certificate making you a Junior Ranger at Gettysburg National Military Park!